What is Photosynthesis?

-The majority of plants produce a 3-carbon acid called 3-phosphoglycericacid (PGA) as a first product during CO2 fixation.
+The majority of plants produce 3-carbon acid called 3-phosphoglyceric acid (PGA) as a first product during carbon dioxide fixation.
 Such pathway is known as C3 pathway which is also called Calvin cycle.
 This cycle occurs in three steps: carboxylation, reduction, and regeneration.

-In the first step, the two molecules of 3-phosphoglycericacid (PGA) are produced with the help of the enzyme called RuBP carboxylase.
-In the following steps, the ATP and NADPH phosphorylate the 3-PGA and ultimately produces glucose.
+In the first step, the two molecules of 3-phosphoglyceric acid (PGA) are produced with the help of the enzyme called RuBP carboxylase.
+Later in the second and third steps, the ATP and NADPH phosphorylate the 3-PGA and ultimately produces glucose.
 Then the cycle restarts again by regeneration of RuBP.

 Every photosynthetic plant follows Calvin cycle but in some plants, there is a primary stage to Calvin cycle known as C4 pathway.
-Plants in tropical desert regions commonly follow this pathway.
-Here a 4-carbon compound called oxaloacetic acid (OAA) is the first product of carbon fixation.
+Plants in tropical desert regions commonly follow C4 pathway.
+Here a 4-carbon compound called oxaloacetic acid (OAA) is the first product by carbon fixation.
 Such plants are special and have certain adaptations as well.

-To know more about C3and C4 pathway and photosynthesis in plants, download Byju’s- The Learning App.
+To know more about C3 and C4 pathway and photosynthesis in plants, vist BYJU’S.